 The pandemic has had a huge impact on our finances.
-For many, that’s meant either changing your spending habits or creating a budget.
-Thinking about our savings accounts and creating emergency funds has become a priority.
+For many, that’s meant either changing spending habits or creating a budget.
+Thinking about ways to save more money and creating emergency funds have become a priority.

-In addition to the CARES Act IRS stimulus payment, auto insurance companies have issued refunds to help their customers.
+In addition to the IRS stimulus payments, auto insurance companies have issued refunds to help their customers.
 They have also waived fees and expanded coverage for essential workers.